pmgledhill102/insomnia-plugin-discord-auth/readme.md

 # Insomnia Plugin Discord Auth

-This plugin signs API requests using the [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) digital signature scheme.
-This scheme is used by Discord when making WebHook requests of a Discord App server.
+When making WebHook requests to a Discord App, the Discord service signs the requests using the [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) digital signature scheme.
 See [Discord Security and Authorization](https://discord.com/developers/docs/interactions/receiving-and-responding#security-and-authorization).

+This Plugin makes it easy to test your Discord server, by automatically signing API requests using the Ed25519 scheme and a given secret.

+Discord don't share their signing secret with you, so I've also included the code required to generate a new secret/public key pair to use for testing.

+And some sample code that would run on your Discord server to validate the signature.

 ## 🚀 Installation

-- Access the Application / Preferences menu and then select the Plugins tab, enter the plugin name `insomnia-plugin-discord-auth` and click Install Plugin.
+- In Insomnia, Access the Application / Preferences menu and then select the Plugins tab, enter the plugin name `insomnia-plugin-discord-auth` and click Install Plugin.

-- After installing the plugin click on enable
+- After installing the plugin click on Enable

 ![Enable Plugin](imgs/plugin-install.png)

 ## Generating a Key Pair

 Discord do not share their secret key, so for testing you will need to generate your own key pair.
-A helper NodeJS app `generate-keypair.js` is included:
+A helper NodeJS app [generate-keypair.js](./generate-keypair.js) is included:

 ```sh
 > node generate-keypair.js